 - Check out the seasonal exhibit in the Bellagio Conservatory

 - Be a part of the Fremont Street Experience & watch the light show

 - Watch the nighty Mirage Volcano show

 - Spend the afternoon at the Downtown Container Park

 - Go street art hunting in Downtown Las Vegas

 Las Vegas on a Budget

-This is a list of everything I spent during my three-day trip to Las Vegas.
-My one splurge was the Neon Museum.
-I ate at restaurants for every meal, so there are cheap places to eat in Vegas.
+This is a breakdown of everything I spent during my 3-day budget trip to Las Vegas.
+My one splurge was a tour of the Neon Museum.
+I also ate at restaurants for every meal (which is unusual for me), so there are cheap places to eat in Las Vegas.

 $60 Round-trip flight from St. Louis to Las Vegas